 The twice resuscitated marque’s new financial troubles were confirmed at the beginning of the year, to great dismay and disappointment.
 Though for some it was merely confirmation of what had long been suspected – things just weren’t right, financially speaking.

 In late January 2020, the firm was forced into administration.
 A hefty unpaid HMRC tax bill of hundreds of thousands of pounds was cited.
 Meaning 228 pensioners were left out of pocket, to the considerable tune of £14 million – due to maladministration of three pension funds.
-Of which, former owner Stuart Garner was the sole trustee.
+Former owner Stuart Garner was the sole trustee.

 In relation to the schemes, the Pensions Ombudsman’s final and binding determination was that: “… the Trustee acted dishonestly and in breach of his duty of no conflict, his duty not to profit and his duty to act with prudence… ” [June 2020].